GoogleCloudPlatform/nodejs-docs-samples/functions/v2/imagemagick/README.md

 # Google Cloud Functions ImageMagick sample

-This sample shows you how to blur an image using ImageMagick in a Storage-triggered Cloud Function.
+This sample shows you how to blur an image using sharp in a Storage-triggered Cloud Function.

 View the [source code][code].